Chat live with a North Carolina librarian for fast answers to your research and database questions 24/7.

 Faxing is unavailable at both library locations.
 Faculty and staff may fax documents related to college business at the Student Services building on the Statesville campus.

-To request proctoring services, instructors must email the library at library@mitchellcc.edu.
+To request proctoring services, instructors must email the Library at library@mitchellcc.edu.
+Provide at least 48 working hours' notice for all proctoring requests.
 Include the following information in the body of the email:

 Instructors should notify their students of the following procedures when arranging proctoring services: